ahmadasjad/duplicate-finder/docs/INSTALLATION.md

    - Create an account at https://ngrok.com/
    - Get your auth token from the dashboard
    - In Google Colab, go to `Tools` → `Secrets` → `Add a new secret`
-   - Add a secret named `NGROCK_TOKEN` with your ngrok token as the value
+   - Add a secret named `NGROK_TOKEN` with your ngrok token as the value

 2. **Open the Colab Notebook**
    - Open [duplicate_finder.ipynb](duplicate_finder.ipynb) in Google Colab